thompat/waveguide-holder/README.md

 # Generating parameterized waveguide holder designs in OpenSCAD
 This repository contains the code used to generate parameterized waveguide holders with [OpenSCAD](https://github.com/openscad/openscad).
 The waveguide holders were then exported as a .stl file-extension and sliced using [Cura](https://github.com/Ultimaker/Cura) for 3D printing.

-#### To-do: Reposition and scale images, label parameters on images, complete example.
+#### To-do: Reposition and scale images, label parameters on images, include example images.

 ## Purpose